htcfreek/SimpleLapsGui/README.md

 ### Permissions
 The user who uses the tool needs the following permissions:
 - Read LAPS password attribute(s).
-- Decrypt the Windows LAPS passowrd.
+- Decrypt the Windows LAPS password.
 - [Optional:] Change expiration time attribute.

 > **Warning**
-> As always when granting permissions be careful whom your grant them.
-You should only grant the permissions to the people who need it (e.g. use Administration Tiering).
+> As always when granting permissions, you should be careful who you grant them to.
+You should grant permissions only to those who need them (e.g., use administration tiering).

 > **Information**
 > For more information please read the docs provided by Microsoft: